NASA-LIS/NASA-Land-Coupler/README.md

 # lishydro
 Coupled hydrological application with LIS and WRF-Hydro

+## SSH keys
+We are using ssh URLs for cloning submodules, so you will need to ensure that you have added your public SSH key from Discover to your GitHub account.

 ## Clone Instructions
 All instructions and scripts are based on tcsh, so go ahead and switch to it now.